Leaving so soon?

 - Agent’s valid passport (if not submitting yourself)

-For universities in the South of the country, documents are processed in London.
-This includes South of Durham and Cumbria, as well as dependencies including Guernsey and Jersey, the British Virgin Islands, the Cayman Islands, the Falkland Islands, Gibraltar, Northern Ireland, and Seychelles.
+For universities in the South, documents are processed in London.
+That includes anywhere south of Durham and Cumbria, as well as dependencies like Guernsey and Jersey, the British Virgin Islands, the Cayman Islands, the Falkland Islands, Gibraltar, Northern Island and the Seychelles.

 Which documents do I need to get legalised for a TEFL job?

-The documents you need to submit will depend on your employer.
-Whilst there are minimum document requirements, certain job roles could ask for additional paperwork so it’s extremely important that you find out the exact documents you need at the start.
+What documents you need to submit depends on your employer.
+Certain job roles could ask for additional paperwork, so it’s important to find out exactly which documents you need at the start.

-If you are having your documents legalised for any other purpose, we strongly recommend you get a specific document list from whomever has requested the documents and who you will be presenting them to in Taiwan.
+If you’re having your documents legalised for any other purpose, we’d recommend getting a list from whoever’s requested the documents and whoever you’ll be presenting them to in Taiwan.
+You don’t want to forget anything or get the wrong thing legalised.
+It can cause you massive delays and could end up leaving you out of pocket.

 Can I get help with the process of legalisation for Taiwan?

-Whether you’re getting ready to travel out to Taiwan, or are already in-country and are looking for employment, we offer unrivalled support, convenience and excellent value.
-You don’t have to travel to complete any of the stages: we can complete everything for you and return them via secure courier as quickly as possible.
+Whether you’ve got your job offer and you’re getting ready to travel to Taiwan or you’re already there and you’re looking for employment, we offer unrivalled support, convenience and excellent value.
+The only thing you need to worry about is sending the documents to us.
+We’ll take care of the rest and return them to you through a secure courier as quickly as possible.

 Key Takeaways

-Although Taiwanese legalisation is one of the more complex processes, as long as you plan ahead and ensure you collect all of the supporting documents you will need, it can be stress-free.
-Double check the document list and complete all forms fully before submitting them to avoid any delays, and if you’re still not confident in handling it yourself, our friendly team of specialists are here to help.
+Although Taiwanese legalisation is one of the more complex processes, as long as you plan ahead and make sure you get all of the supporting documents you need, you needn’t worry.
+Double check the document list and fully complete all your forms before submitting them to avoid any delays.
+If you’re not confident in handling it yourself, give us a shout – our friendly team of specialists are here to help!

 Popular Topics